Corporate Sustainability and Reporting for Competitive Business

 In recent years, it has become evident that sustainability reporting is a critical competitive differentiator to enter Global Value Chains and thus a central tool for SMEs to improve their competitiveness and market access possibilities.

-In cooperation with the Swiss Confederation’s State Secretariat for Economic Affairs (SECO), we support small and medium enterprises (SMEs) through Corporate Sustainability and Reporting for Competitive Business (CSRCB).
-This program operates in six target countries: Colombia, Ghana, Indonesia, Peru, South Africa, and Vietnam.
+In cooperation with the Swiss Confederation’s State Secretariat for Economic Affairs (SECO), from 2016-2021, we delivered the Corporate Sustainability and Reporting for Competitive Business (CSRCB) program to support small and medium enterprises (SMEs) in six countries: Colombia, Ghana, Indonesia, Peru, South Africa, and Vietnam.

 With CSRCB, GRI wants to contribute to better integration of SMEs into global value chains through: